software-mansion/starknet.py/docs/guide.rst

 Deploying new contracts with Universal Deployer Contract (UDC)
 --------------------------------------------------------------

-The best way of deploying contracts on Starknet is to use UDC. starknet.py assumes you use an implementation compatible with `OpenZeppelin's UDC implementation <https://github.com/OpenZeppelin/cairo-contracts/blob/main/src/openzeppelin/utils/presets/UniversalDeployer.cairo>`_.
+Using UDC is a way of deploying contracts if you already have an account. starknet.py assumes you use an implementation compatible with `OpenZeppelin's UDC implementation <https://github.com/OpenZeppelin/cairo-contracts/blob/main/src/openzeppelin/utils/presets/UniversalDeployer.cairo>`_.

 There is a class responsible for the deployment (:ref:`Deployer<Deployer>`).